Aquerr/ChestRefill/README.md

 Chest Refill is a Minecraft plugin for servers which use SpongeForge.

-This plugin allows you to create refillable chests, dispensers, droppers and hoppers and regenerate their content after a specified time.
+This plugin allows you to create refillable containers and regenerate their content after a specified time.

 Simply place a e.g. chest, put items in it, mark it as a refillable chest and that's it!
 You can then update your chest at any time or change how often it should be refilled. :grin: